City of London School: Second World War

 In 1938, the headmaster F.R.
 Dale made an agreement with George Turner, headmaster of Marlborough College, to evacuate the school there, if it became necessary.
 On 1 September 1939 following the German invasion of Poland and the start of the Second World War, the majority of the school were sent to Marlborough College by train.

 Accommodation was not provided in the agreement with Marlborough College and so Turner wrote to the Mayor of Marlborough to request accommodation in town.
 Many of the accommodation billets were occupied by soldiers and women working for the Ministry of Health at the time and so for the first night, the boys slept in the gymnasium of the school, before moving into the town's billets the following night.

 When the Marlborough term began, an arrangement was made whereby City of London boys had lessons during games for Marlborough College pupils and vice versa.
 The difficulties at the Marlborough location ranged from finding a study for Headmaster Dale to finding enough kitchen staff to prepare food for both schools.
 Resources were limited and outbreaks of influenza and rubella were common.
 Like many other schools evacuated into the countryside, the City of London School's enrolment fell from 700 to 430 during the war, although no pupil was killed or injured as a direct result of enemy fire.

 The arrangements at Marlborough College gave pupils the opportunity to strengthen the school's clubs and societies.
 This included a dramatic society, in which Kingsley Amis played a large part.

 Marlborough College itself experienced some threat from the war.
 The Ministry of Aircraft Production had also relocated there, and in 1942, bombs fell nearby.
 By 1944, with the war settling down, the City of London School returned to its home on the Victoria Embankment, which had suffered no structural damage during the Blitz.
 Air raid shelters were built on site as a precautionary measure.

 Soon after the building reopened, a bomb fell on the nearby Law Courts, and the staff sent pupils home for a week.
 However, some pupils were due to take public exams.
-After Marlborough College refused permission to take the exams there, it was decided that boys would take the Higher Certificate papers in the Guildhall Crypt.
+After Marlborough College refused them permission to take the exams there, it was decided that boys would take the Higher Certificate papers in the Guildhall Crypt.

-It took the school over five years to fully recover from the effects of the war.
-Many Old Citizens had lost their lives fighting in the war.
-Today, a memorial exists on the school's current grounds (transplanted from the main staircase of the old Blackfriars site) to remember those Old Citizens who had lost their lives in both World Wars.
-An annual remembrance service, involving members of the Combined Cadet Force, is held in November.
+It took the school over five years to recover from the effects of the war.
+Many Old Citizens had been killed in the war.
+Today, there is a memorial in the school's courtyard (transplanted from the main staircase of the old Blackfriars site) to Old Citizens who were killed in either of the World Wars.
+An annual remembrance service, involving members of the Combined Cadet Force, is held on the Friday closest to Armistice Day in November.